phtan/footoe/README.md

 # footoe

-Converts text that has foot-notes, into text that has foot-notes - except that the latter foot-notes are numbered in a way I would prefer
+A toy program that numbers foot-notes in a way I would prefer

 ### Motivation